CryptoCoolby/trueequalsfalse/README.md

 [We use this algorythm for reasoning](https://youtube.com/watch?v=LucW-p6zC5c&list=PLBw9d_OueVJS_084gYQexJ38LC2LEhpR4&index=2).

-Your neural network can solve anything but your emotions together with logical thinking (the source of all irrational action) twist the information before it reaches the intelligent part of your brain.
+A general neural network can solve anything but emotions together with logical thinking (the source of all irrational action) twist the information before it reaches the intelligence in the brain.

 The truth is where you have no more doubts, worries and anger.